INDIVIDUAL AND PROVISIONAL LICENSE RENEWALS

 CONTINUING EDUCATION REQUIREMENTS

 All active license holders must complete 16 hours of continuing education prior to a license being renewed.
-Active licensees who are 65 years of age or 75% disabled are required to obtain 10 hours of continuing education.
-Inactive retired or inactive disabled licensees are not required to take any continuing education.
+Retired or disabled licensees are not required to take any continuing education.

 Mandatory continuing education subjects required during each renewal period include Ethics – 2 credit hours; Texas Mortuary Law Updates - 2 credit hours; and Vital Statistics Requirements and Regulations – 2 credit hours.